dottedmag/goboot/README.md

 ```
 where `os` and `arch` are in Go format.

+Use `gen-checksums.sh` to generate file in this format.

 ## Dependencies

 This script requires:
 - POSIX shell as `/bin/sh`, and basic utilities like `tar`, `rm`, `ln`, `mkdir`
 - `curl` >= 7.67 or `wget`
 - `sha256sum` or `shasum`

+`gen-checksums.sh` additionally requires `jq`.